FaisalGhamdi/Note-Pad/README.md

 # Note-Pad
-Note Pad Android app that allows creating, updating and deleting notes.
+Notepad Android app that allows creating, updating and deleting notes.
 App developed using Java, JSON and XML.